Above the line

 Satellite accounts describe areas or activities not dealt with by core economic accounts.
 These areas or activities are considered to require too much detail for inclusion in the core accounts or they operate with a different conceptual framework.
 Internal satellite accounts re-present information within the production boundary.
 External satellite accounts present new information not covered by the core accounts.

 The balance on the use of income account.
-It is that part of disposable income that is not spent on final consumption and may be positive or negative.
+It is that part of disposable income which is not spent on final consumption and may be positive or negative.

 See institutional sector.

 Tradable or potentially tradable financial instruments.

 Standard Industrial Classification (SIC)